Deploying a Ruby on Rails application on Scaleway

 su

-to enter commands aspostgres
+to enter commands as thepostgres

 user, which is the default administrator of PostgreSQL:root@instance:~# su - postgres -

-Once logged as the postgres user, create a database for the user
+Once logged as the Postgres user, create a database for the user

 deploy

-.Enter a strong password, when prompted.
+.Enter a strong password when prompted.
 It will be your database password.

 postgres@rails:~$ createuser --pwprompt deployEnter password for new role:Enter it again:postgres@instance:~$ createdb -O deploy my_rails_apppostgres@instance:~$ exit -